History 1A: Scotland's Millennium: Kingdom, Union and Nation c 1000-1999 HIST1008

 Main Assessment In: December

-■ To offer you a fresh and stimulating approach to the major forces instrumental in the shaping of politics, society and culture in Scotland; to make you aware of current approaches in Scottish History and areas of particular controversy and debate.
+■ Make you aware of current approaches in Scottish History and areas of particular controversy and debate.

-■ To encourage you to think broadly, comparatively and conceptually across a long period of time.
+■ Encourage you to think broadly, comparatively and conceptually across a long period of time.

-■ To provide a secure foundation of knowledge and skills which will enable you to proceed with confidence to Level 2.
+■ Provide a secure foundation of knowledge and skills which will enable you to proceed with confidence to Level 2.

 Intended Learning Outcomes of Course